Yandex Cloud

 2. Optionally, add a description and labels for the server you are creating by using the corresponding buttons.

-3. In the Access field, select the server type:
+3. In the Access field, select the type of your new server:

 • Private: To build a private MCP server with the authentication-based access.